“Are demons supposed to be so good looking?”

 “I knew it!”
 The boy exclaimed pointing at her repeatedly, “You know a lot but only keep it to yourself, don’t you?
 I checked out that web series of yours and I knew it!”

-“Anyway, the story you told me, about the devil and his child, it can’t be found in fairy tale books.”Zoe changed the subject completely.
+“Anyway, the story you told me, about the man and his apocalyptic message, it can’t be found in fairy tale books.”Zoe changed the subject completely.

 “I’m pretty sure it was a fairy tale book.
 I saw it and touched it.
-It was really old and barely standing, but it was a normal fairy tale book.”
+It was really old and barely standing, but it was a normal fairy tale book from the 16th century.”

-“Your friend seems to have a lot of antiques at home,”
+“Your friend seems to have a very strange hobby.”

 “He does.
 He lives with his uncle and has all these weird and dark things.
 He even uses salt and inscriptions.”

-That was what the demon mouthed but it didn't make sense.
-Eneizar rolled his eyes and disappeared right before the doorbell rang.
-It was late and no one would pay her a visit at night.
-She raised an eyebrow when she saw Eneizar invite himself in.
+That was what the demon mouthed but Zoe ignored him altogether.
+The blond rolled his eyes and disappeared right before the doorbell rang.
+It was late and no one would pay her a visit at night, not that it would happen during the day either.
+The idea that someone would visit her without calling or messaging was only adding paranoia so Zoe quickly answered the door.

 “What about you, Zoe?
 How was school for you?”

-She blinked quickly and realized that she was Zoe.
+She blinked quickly and realized that she was Zoe and had to answer.

 She didn’t know what to say.
-Her school days weren’t honey and rainbows.
-She had to live two separate lives; had to cover her curse everywhere but still act as if nothing was going on in the shadows.
+Her school days weren’t honey and rainbows, instead she had to act as if nothing was going on in the shadows.

 “It was fine.
 Nothing happened.”
 She smiled nervously and responded quickly.